Read-Alouds for the First Day of School

 Dear Mrs. LaRue: Letters from Obedience School, by Mark Teague.
 This is an oldie but goodie.
 Teague tells a story from two perspectives—that of Ike the dog, whom Mrs. LaRue has sent to the Igor Brotweiler Canine Academy, and the real story.
 In one letter home, Ike complains that “the way my teach—I mean WARDEN, Miss Klondike, barks orders is shocking,” and the black and white picture shows a stern-faced warden pointing the way to solitary confinement.
 But, the accompanying color picture shows a different story, with a gentle teacher holding dog treats to happy dogs while Ike is sprawled at a table writing.
 Students love being “in” on the truth and might even enjoy writing their own “Ike” letters.

 The Year of Miss Agnes by Kirkpatrick Hill.
 This is a book my friend Robin Smith recommended to me years ago, and I have to pass it along.
 You’ll only be able to start this one on the first day, but it will leave your children wanting more.
 The book tells the story of an amazing teacher who takes a small Alaska town by storm in 1948 and changes the lives of her students, including the narrator, Frederika, forever.
 Among other things, Miss Agnes gets rid of the old boring textbooks, encourages the students to create original artwork (which she then hangs up!) and enchants them with her tales of Robin Hood and Greek myths.

-I can’t wait to hear what you choose to read this year!
 I wish all of you happy reading and a productive, happy school year!